pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ```

 When this change is applied, the [provisioner application](about.hbs.md#nsp-component-carvel-app)
-will start the reconcile process and provision the resources on the given namespaces.
+starts the reconcile process and provisions the resources on the given namespaces.

 >**WARNING:** If there is a namespace in your GitOps repo [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) list that does not
-exist on the cluster, the `provisioner` application will fail to reconcile and will not be able to
+exist on the cluster, the `provisioner` application fails to reconcile and is not able to
 create resources.
 Creating namespaces is out of scope for the Namespace Provisioner package.